JohnRiddles/westraining-R/intro-to-R/03-basic-stats.md

 This is one of the beauties of R as an statistical language.
 The object `summary_model` now holds all the information about the model.
-We could for instance retrieve the coefficients and the covariace matrix to get the normal-based confidence intervals:
+We could for instance retrieve the coefficients and the covariance matrix to get the normal-based confidence intervals:

 ``` r